ed-syspertec/Virtel/docs/manuals/virtel/Virtel458UG/User_Guide.rst

 AS-PARAMETER
     Indicates that the indicated portion of the screen is to be treated as a hyperlink which calls a JavaScript function.
 The data at the indicated screen position is passed as a parameter to the JavaScript function.
 The name of the JavaScript function is specified in the TO parameter of the DECLARE$ instruction.
 See :ref:`“JavaScript functions” <#_V458UG_Javascript_functions>` for further details.
 AS-HREF
     Indicates that the indicated portion of the screen is to be treated as a hyperlink which invokes the URL specified in the TO parameter of the DECLARE$instruction.
-The data at the indicated screen position is appended to the URL, followed by the contents of the P2 parameter of the DECLARE$instruction, if specified.
+The data at the indicated screen position is appended to the URL, followed by the contents of the P2 parameter of the DECLARE$ instruction, if specified.
 P2
     (optional) Function parameter referenced by P1.
 P3